115v Mig Settings wire feed speed and voltage

 400 ipm would be used for the absolute thickest steel the machine would handle.

 Voltage is another story.
-I say set the wire feed speed first. then get a piece of scrap metal the same thickness you want to weld and adjust the voltage until you get a nice bacon frying sound.
+I suggest you try setting the wire feed speed first. then get a piece of scrap metal the same thickness you want to weld and adjust the voltage until you get a nice bacon frying sound.

 Too little voltage and it will snub and sound like a drive by shooting.